Ohio Stadium: 2024 commencement death

 On May 5, 2024, a woman fell to her death from the stands atop the stadium during Ohio State's commencement ceremony.
 The ceremony was not stopped, and no speakers acknowledged the death.

-2025 sucicide incident
+2025 suicide incident

-On September 26, 2025, first responders were called in after the discovering of a deceased body at the northeast side of the Stadium.
-Several Columbus fire and Campus Police officers arrived at the scene and had blocked off the area the same day.
-The person was identified later as William Meyers, a third-year student attending the university for an accounting degree.
+On September 26, 2025, first responders were notified after the discovering of a deceased body at the northeast side of the Stadium.
+Several Columbus fire and Campus Police officers arrived shortly after and had blocked off the scene on the same day.
+The person was identified later as William Meyers, a third-year Jewish student from Fairfield, Connecticut attending the university for an accounting degree.
 A spokesperson of the university, Ben Johnson, gave his condolences to the family of Meyers and to the students of Ohio State.
-This event did not interfere with any of the stadium's scheduled events of that week, as The Ohio State Buckeyes' football team were at an away game at Washington that week.
+This event did not interfere with any of the stadium's scheduled events of that week, as The Ohio State Buckeyes' football team were at an away game at Washington.